MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-credssp.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting applies to applications using the Cred SSP component (for example: Remote Desktop Connection).

 This policy setting applies when server authentication was achieved via NTLM.